technofocus-pte/dataengdatawrhusazdatabrcksdepth/Lab guides/Use Case 02/Usecase02.md

-# Use case 02-Explore Unity Catalog in Azure Databricks
+# Use case 02-Setup and use Unity Catalog for Data Management in Azure Databricks

 Unity Catalog offers a centralized governance solution for data and AI, simplifying security by providing a single place to administer and audit